NeKoRoSYS/nekorosys.github.io/docs/about.md

 Hello there, I am NecroMarX!
 You can call me Necro for short, or even Marky, I guess. ¯\_(ツ)_/¯

-I am an aspiring graphic designer, sofware developer, and game developer.
-I made this website for the sole purpose of making a personal space for my creations for everyone interested to see!
+I am an aspiring graphic designer and game developer.
+I created this website for the sole purpose of providing a personal space for myself and my creations that anyone interested can see!

 <br>